kitttn/temptest/Debugging.md

 This page contains information on debugging AP/GP bridge and SVC firmware images using the [Segger J-Link Pro JTAG interface](http://www.segger.com/jlink-pro.html).

+###General Information

+If you're using multiple J-Link JTAG interfaces, you'll need to identify each by their serial number.
+The serial number of the J-Link Pro is on a label on the bottom.
+Copy the numeric value following "S/N:".
+We'll refer to this value as $JLINK_SN in the steps below.

+Also if you're using multiple JTAG interfaces, you'll need to specify a unique port when launching the J-Link GDB server.
+This port number can be any value 9999 or less, but it has to be unique for each JTAG session.
+We'll refer to this value as $JLINK_PORT in the steps below.

+###How to debug AP/GP bridge firmware using JTAG

 ####AP/GP bridge firmware boot process

 Following reset, the device loads the firmware image from flash (SPIROM)